puid/Elixir/README.md

   defmodule(RandId, do: use(Puid, total: 500_000, risk: 1.0e12, chars: :alphanum_lower))
 ```

 Hmmm.
 Looks like there are 500,000 IDs expected and the repeat risk is 1 in a trillion.
 No guessing.
-It's right there in the code.
+The code is explicit.
 Oh, and by the way, the IDs are 15 characters long.
 But who cares?
 It's the ID randomness that matters, not the length.

 [TOC](#TOC)